- learn about a Jazz performer, topic, or issue in depth

 2. Research Consultation (15 points) and Bibliography Draft (50 points)

-- Prof. Urness will have paper consultation appointments via sign-up on Monday, October 8.
+- We will have individual paper consultation appointments via sign-up on Monday, February 2..

 - Bring hard copies, pdf files, or stable urls for all of your sources to the meeting.